 Then the design would go through multiple rounds of edits – you know the drill!

 But, what happens when we need to mass-produce visual content?
-56 percent of marketers say that they use a visual or infographic in almost every piece of the published content.
+56 percent of marketers3 say that they use a visual or infographic in almost every piece of the published content.

 Relying on a graphics designer for each of your visuals and waiting over it for days, only to find that the designs were not as you expected is not feasible anymore.
 This has especially been true after the whole lockdown situation.

-43 percent of content marketers said producing consistent visual content like infographics is their biggest challenge.
+43 percent of content marketers5 said producing consistent visual content like infographics is their biggest challenge.

 Hence, most organizations are moving to online graphic design tools.
 The ease of use of these tools will amaze you.
 Plus, such tools are quite cost-effective when compared to hiring people for your designs.